 The Department does not provide a list of approved hemp seed vendors.
 To qualify as an approved seed distributor, seeds must be accompanied by documentation demonstrating that that they will produce hemp with a THC level of no more than 0.3 percent.

 Is there a list of hemp growers and/or processors available?

-Can I process crops that were grown outside of Massachusetts?
+As a Processor, can I utilize crops that were grown outside of Massachusetts?

-Additional Resources for Can I process crops that were grown outside of Massachusetts?
+Additional Resources for As a Processor, can I utilize crops that were grown outside of Massachusetts?